 \section{Introduction}

-Lubrication theory is an approximation to the Navier-Stokes and continuity equations at low Reynolds numbers for narrow geometries with slow changes in curvature~\cite{Langlois1964, Leal2007, Ockendon}.
-The approach is used regularly to describe the velocity field and pressure gradient in fluid film lubricants~\cite{Szeri2005,John2012}, the motion of particles within a fluid and near boundaries~\cite{Stone2005,Marchetti2013}, the fluid flow passing through a microchannel with a known geometry~\cite{Amyot2007,Stone2004, Plouraboue2004, Holmes2013}, flow driven by the contracting walls of a soft channel, $e.g.$, an insect's trachea~\cite{Aboelkassem2012,Aboelkassem2013}, and the flow of thin liquid films with free-surfaces~\cite{Snoeijer2006}, e.g., when a droplet wets a solid surface~\cite{Bonn2009,Limat2004} or in spin coating over topographically patterned surfaces~\citep{Kalliadasis,StillwagonLarson}.
-Classical lubrication theory (CLT) is suitable for all above cases provided that the ratio of thickness to the axial length scale is on the order of $O\left (10^{-1}\right )$ or less.
+Lubrication theory is an approximation to the Navier-Stokes and continuity equations at low Reynolds numbers for narrow geometries with slow changes in curvature~\citep{Langlois1964,Leal2007, Ockendon}.
+The approach is used regularly to describe the velocity field and pressure gradient in fluid film lubricants~\citep{Szeri2005,Tichy2012}, the motion of particles within a fluid and near boundaries~\citep{GoldmanCoxBrenner,Stone2005}, the fluid flow passing through a microchannel with a known geometry~\citep{Amyot2007,Holmes2013,Plouraboue2004,Stone2004}, flow driven by the contracting walls of a soft channel~\citep{Tavakol2016}, $e.g.$, an insect's trachea~\citep{Aboelkassem2012,Aboelkassem2013}, and the flow of thin liquid films with free surfaces~\citep{Oron,Snoeijer2006}, $e.g.$, when a droplet wets a solid surface~\citep{Bonn2009,Limat2004} or in spin coating over topographically patterned surfaces~\citep{Kalliadasis,StillwagonLarson}.
+Classical lubrication theory (CLT) is suitable for all of the above cases provided that the typical magnitude of the boundary slope is sufficiently small, typically on the order of $\mathcal{O}\left (10^{-1}\right )$ or less.
 Due to its simplicity and versatile applications, lubrication theory is widely applied and it is appreciated that it often works beyond its formal limits of validity.
 The ideas have even been extended to consider inertial effects, e.g. \citet{Wilson1998}.
 Also, earlier work on flows in sinusoidally constricted pipe with radial variations comparable to axial variations was studied numerically, e.g. \citet{Tilton1984}, where we note that our higher-order approach below effectively gives an analytical solution to the problem.